How to Start Doing Calligraphy in 6 Steps (with video tutorial)

 It all comes down to these strokes:

 The basic strokes all have names, too.
-Don’t worry, you don’t have to memorize them all.
+Don’t worry, you don’t have to memorize them.

 First there’s the entry/exit stroke, then the overturn, underturn, compound curve, two ovals, an ascending loop, and a descending loop.